-Best Android Phones Under $300
+Best Android Phones Under $300 in 2020

 Honor continues to make excellent phones that look like they should cost $900 but really cost much less.
 And while they’re owned by Huawei, which has some history with the US government, the Honor 8x is a great choice for those looking to save money on their next phone purchase.

 Just like the Honor 6x, and 7x which were on our previous lists, Huawei’s latest phone is the Honor 8x.
 It packs a beautiful 6.5-inch bezel-free screen with a notch smaller than most and powerful specs all for $250.
-You’re getting a 1080p full HD display, Android 9 Pie, dual powerful cameras on the back, and a premium metal and glass design.
-Nothing about this phone looks, feels, or runs like it’s this cheap.
+You’re getting a 1080p full HD display, Android 10, dual powerful cameras on the back, and a premium metal and glass design.
+Nothing about this phone looks and feels like it’s this cheap.

 On previous cheap phone roundups we always had ASUS ZenFone models, but lately, they’ve become hard to find.
 The latest ZenFone 5Q is still available and it’s actually pretty great for the price.